next-multilingual/next-multilingual/README.md

 ```ts
 export { useMessages as useFruitsMessages } from 'next-multilingual/messages'
 ```

+> ❗ If you need to access your messages outside of hooks, you need to also export `getMessages`.

 Of course, you will have your messages files in the same directory: